 Hackers, snoopers, ISPs, and governments can turn your digital life into a living hell.
 It doesn’t take much to get hacked on the internet, face censorship or hit a wall when trying to access certain services.
 A VPN tunnel will help protect you from all these troubles.
 Let’s learn more about VPN tunneling and the various protocols that form these tunnels.

 Let’s say you want to send an email to a friend.
 While your ISP won’t be able to read its contents, it will see where it was sent from and where it lands.
 ISPs can also view your IP address, monitor your online activity, track what websites you visit, how much data you download, and what device you are using.
 ISPs have one big reason to dig around your private life — to sell your browsing data to the highest bidder.
 They can also throttle your bandwidth if you frequently download large files.

 Hackers have their own motives.
 They use malware, phishing, ransomware, DDoS attacks, and other techniques to intercept data, strip your bank accounts, and ruin your mood.

 When you connect to the internet through a VPN, your internet traffic goes through an encrypted tunnel, securing your data and redirecting it to one of the servers of the VPN provider.
 You can sit in front of your computer in the UK and pretend to be from Canada.
-Neither ISPs, nor hackers can identify you, snoop around your data, and track your location.
+Neither ISPs nor hackers can identify you, snoop around your data, or track your location.

 There are many different VPN tunneling protocols varying in speed, level of security, and other features.
 Let’s explore the most common types.